thrashplay/incubator/projects/thrashlib/project-utils/README.md

 - Lerna monorepos
 - (*Coming Soon*) [Yarn workspaces](https://github.com/thrashplay/incubator-node/issues/1)

+## Examples

+*Coming soon...*

 ## Functions

 ### `getProject`
 Promises to create a `Project` instance for the specified initial path, if the path is part of a known project structure.
-Returns a promise that resolves to the new Project instance, and rejects if the initial path is not part of a recognized project.
+Returns a promise that resolves to the new `Project` instance, and rejects if the initial path is not part of a recognized project.

 ### `getPackages`